 - The subject sentence is the quest of mastery: "The department celebrated acceptance through providing intercultural opportunities and championing linguistic proficiency" - We consider that the boundaries between powerful knowledge and cultural capital are not always easy to demarcate when learning another language.
 In terms of language acquisition, we believe that students should be taught phonics and verb conjugation explicitly from Year 7, although we do supplement with lexicogrammar. - Students acquire the four key assessment skills of listening, speaking, reading and writing, but sitting within these lie the ability to comprehend, infer meaning to extract information, communicate spontaneously and with accurate pronunciation and intonation, vocabulary acquisition, the ability to apply grammar accurately and translation both into and out of Spanish.
 Students gain a wealth of cultural insights into the Spanish-speaking world: examples of these include holidaying, festivals, eating out, shopping, comic strips and the Spanish education system, all with the aim of making students educated citizens of the world (broadening minds, widening horizons). - Careers links are made explicit via a 10-minute Careers Spotlight in Weeks 6 and 12 in Years 7-11.
 Future aspirations, study and work is studied explicitly in Year 11 Cycle 1.
-We welcome guest speakers to present the importance and benefits of learning another language. - The curriculum makes reference to different faiths and festivals in Year 7 Cycle 2 and Year 10 Cycle 3.
+We welcome Leeds Loves ambassadors to the Academy every year to underscore the importance and benefits of learning another language as well as other visitors. - The curriculum makes reference to different faiths and festivals in Year 7 Cycle 2 and Year 10 Cycle 3.
 Students study where they live in Year 8 Cycle 1 and the advantages and disadvantages of living in a city in Year 10 Cycle 2, in addition to what they would do to change their city.
 It also references LBGT role models in listening and reading. - In reflecting today's Hispanic world, the curriculum includes voices of a variety of different races, as well as spotlights as part of Black History Month.
-We are constantly reviewing our response to Race in the Curriculum and adapting our SOW and LTP in accordance to this. - Students have the opportunity to listen to guest speakers; in recent years this has included ambassadors from Panama and university professors.
-They have the opportunity to attend an A Level taster lesson at Dixons Sixth Form. - Examples of where the curriculum links with the PDS curriculum across Years 7-11 include festivals, food and drink, travel, events, music, environmental issues and being charitable (World); being a Muslim at Christmas, Eid / Ramadan, where you live / types of housing (Community), mobile phones and social media, shopping online, illness and injury and vices (Safety), exploring self, identity, relationships, role models and healthy lifestyles (Who Am I?) and future aspirations, study and work (KCSIE 18).
+We are constantly reviewing our response to Race in the Curriculum and adapting our SOW and LTP in accordance to this. - Year 9 PenPal system allows students to communicate with students in Spanish speaking countries.
+Developing their ability to manipulate and adapt their own language whilst fostering their autonomy in learning. - French GCSE offered to Year 8 students, unfortunately due staffing shortage we were not able to run.
+However, we now run cocurricular French to students in Year 9 to offer up the opportunity to learn another foreign language with a strong emphasis on culture. - Students have the opportunity to listen to guest speakers; in recent years this has included ambassadors from Panama and university professors.
+They have the opportunity to attend an A Level taster lesson at Dixons Sixth Form and this is currently being developed to include a visit to Ambiente tapas restaurant, Leeds. - Examples of where the curriculum links with the PDS curriculum across Years 7-11 include festivals, food and drink, travel, events, music, environmental issues and being charitable (World); being a Muslim at Christmas, Eid / Ramadan, where you live / types of housing (Community), mobile phones and social media, shopping online, illness and injury and vices (Safety), exploring self, identity, relationships, role models and healthy lifestyles (Who Am I?) and future aspirations, study and work (KCSIE 18). - All Year 7 and 8 students take part in the DTA Spelling Bee and DTA Translation Bee competition, both of these are our flagship events to support the House system.
+These develop into Dixons, regional and national competitions across Years 7-9.